Fighter pilot

-A fighter pilot is a military aviator trained to engage in air-to-air combat, air-to-ground combat and sometimes electronic warfare while in the cockpit of a fighter aircraft.
+A fighter pilot or combat pilot is a military aviator trained to engage in air-to-air combat, air-to-ground combat and sometimes electronic warfare while in the cockpit of a fighter aircraft.
 Fighter pilots undergo specialized training in aerial warfare and dogfighting (close range aerial combat).
 A fighter pilot with at least five air-to-air kills becomes known as an ace.

 Recruitment

 Fighter pilots are one of the most highly regarded and desirable positions of any air force.
 Selection processes only accept the elite out of all the potential candidates.
 An individual who possesses an exceptional academic record, physical fitness, healthy well-being, and a strong mental drive will have a higher chance of being selected for pilot training.
 Candidates are also expected to exhibit strong leadership and teamwork abilities.
-As such, in nearly all air forces, fighter pilots, as are pilots of most other aircraft, are commissioned officers.
+In nearly all air forces, fighter pilots are commissioned officers.
+This is also true for pilots of most other aircraft.

 Fitness

 Fighter pilots must be in optimal health to handle the physical demands of modern aerial warfare.
 Excellent heart condition is required, as the increased "G's" a pilot experiences in a turn can cause stress on the cardiovascular system.
 One "G" is equal to the force of gravity experienced under normal conditions, two "G"s would be twice the force of normal gravity.
-Some fighter aircraft can accelerate to up to 9 G’s.
+Some fighter aircraft can accelerate to up to 9 G's.
 Fighter pilots also require strong muscle tissue along the extremities and abdomen, for performing an anti-G straining maneuver (AGSM, see below) when performing tight turns and other highly accelerated maneuvers.
 Better-than-average visual acuity is also a highly desirable and valuable trait.

 Tactics

 Offensive

 Modern medium and long range active radar homing and semi-active radar homing missiles can be fired at targets outside or beyond visual range.
-However, when a pilot is dogfighting at short-range, his position relative to the opponent is decidedly important.
+However, when a pilot is dogfighting at short-range, their position relative to the opponent is decidedly important.
 Outperformance of another pilot and that pilot's aircraft is critical to maintain the upper-hand.
 A common saying for dogfighting is "lose sight, lose fight".

-If one pilot had a greater missile range than the other, he would choose to fire his missile first, before being in range of the enemy's missile.
+If one pilot had a greater missile range than the other, they would choose to fire their missile first, before being in range of the enemy's missile.
 Normally, the facts of an enemy's weapon payload is unknown, and are revealed as the fight progresses.

 Some air combat maneuvers form the basis for the sport of aerobatics: